Gangs attack Haiti’s Arcahaie; discipleship ministry presses on

 stock photo, Unsplash, Haiti, Haitians, people,

-Haiti (MNN) — A gang attacked the Haitian community of Arcahaie last Thursday.
-No casualties have yet been reported, but it came just a week after another gang killed 115 people in the town of Pont-Sondè.
+Haiti (MNN) — A gang attacked the Haitian community of Arcahaie October 9.
+No casualties were immediately reported, but it came just a week after another gang killed 115 people in the town of Pont-Sondè.

 Photo shows Port-au-Prince, Haiti.
 (Photo by Robin Canfield on Unsplash)